nallenanderson/suma-product/processes/4d_process.md

 - **Scalable Growth**: Repeatable processes support our expansion while maintaining product excellence
 - **Risk Mitigation**: Structured validation at each phase reduces technical debt and customer churn

-The framework emphasizes early customer validation, technical excellence, and seamless delivery.
+Our framework emphasizes early customer validation, product definition, technical excellence, and impact-focused delivery.
 Each of these items is essential for maintaining our competitive edge in the critical business systems that our customers depend on daily.

 ---